The next GDL Scholarship application period (for 2019 scholarships):

 Online application system

-You must apply for a GDL Award via our online scholarship application system system by the first Friday in May immediately preceding the start of your GDL course.
+You must apply for a GDL Scholarship via our online scholarship application system system by the first Friday in May immediately preceding the start of your GDL course.
 You will be required to create an account if you are a new user.
 If you are using the system in Internet Explorer 9 or above, please ensure you disable ‘compatibility view’ before starting an application.

-An application for a Hebe Plunkett Award (for disabled students and pupils, in particular those who are blind or partially sighted, requiring financial assistance on the GDL, the BPTC or during pupillage) can also be made in tandem with your GDL application.
+An application for a Hebe Plunkett Scholarship (for disabled students and pupils, in particular those who are blind or partially sighted, requiring financial assistance on the GDL, the BPTC or during pupillage) can also be made in tandem with your GDL application.

 Referees are required to provide references using the Inn's online scholarship system.
 The online scholarship application form will allow unique access for each of your referees to provide their references.
 Details on referee eligibility and guidance for referees on completing references can be found in Notes to Scholarship Referees.